colinoflynn/MeatBagPnP/README.md

 # MeatBagPnP
 The year is 2040.
 The robot uprising is complete, and most humans are enslaved for their purposes.
 This tool is written to provide an easy tool for the robot overlords to now use humans as a pick-n-place machine.
 It's rumored that by contributing to this repo you will be given a task involving less poisonous materials.

 To use: scan barcode on a part bag, and utility tells you where to place part on PCB.
 Helps you [, the meatbag,](https://www.youtube.com/watch?v=f-1ry9zMi4o) become a pick-n-place.
+Notice little red dot on right-side in following image, telling you where to place part.
+If you hit 'spacebar' it advances to next placement (also special scan-codes could be used to avoid needing keyboard):

 ![](meatbag_example_topbot.png)